-Pre-trial stipulation: Respondent is entitled to mitigation for entering into a stipulation prior to trial, thereby recognizing wrongdoing, and also saving the State Bar and State Bar Court time and resources.
+Prefiling Stipulation: Respondent has entered into a stipulation as to facts and culpability prior to the filing of a Notice of Disciplinary Charges in the above-entitled disciplinary matter, thereby saving the State Bar Court time and resources.
 (Silva-Vidor v.
 State Bar (1989) 49 Cal.3d 1071, 1079 [where mitigative credit was given for entering into a stipulation as to facts and culpability].)